Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic cycles on the Kummer Surface

 \end{proof}

+The dependence on $\phi$ is because the curve $C_{n,1}$ is obtained by deforming the graph of $\phi$ and the dependence on $c_{\eta}$ is because a different choice of node could give a possibly different cycle.

-As things stand it is not clear that these cycles are non trivial.
-We will see later that by going to a cover one can construct cycles in the generic fibre of the universal family.
-The cycles corresponding to the six different $\gamma$ are linearly independent as their non-Archimedean regulators are non-zero and different.
-Hence the cycles are generically non-trivial.
+In the next section we will show that these cycles are generically indecomposable by computing their non-Archimedean regulator.
+Further, the cycles corresponding to the six different $\gamma$ are linearly independent as their non-Archimedean regulators are non-zero and different.

-However it appears that $\xi_{n,c}^{\phi,\gamma}$ and $\xi_{n,c'}^{\phi,\gamma}$ have the same non-Archimedean regulator.
+However it appears that $\xi_{n,c_{\eta}}^{\phi,\gamma}$ and $\xi_{n,c'_{\eta}}^{\phi,\gamma}$ have the same non-Archimedean regulator.
 Sato \cite{sato} shows that when $n=1$ the Archimedean regulators do depend on the choice of cusp $c$ as well - so the space spanned by them is $18$ dimensional.
 We expect something similar to hold in this case as well.

 For instance, if $n=1$ one has the cycles $\xi^{id,\gamma}_{1,(0,0)}$,$\xi^{id,\gamma}_{1,(1,1)}$ and $\xi^{id,\gamma}_{1,(\infty,\infty)}$ defined on the complement of the diagonal $(\lb,\lb)$.
 One also has similar cycles defined on the complement of the lines $(\lb,1/\lb), (\lb,1-\lb)), (\lb,1/(1-\lb)),(\lb,\lb/(1-\lb)$ and $(\lb,(\lb-1)/\lb)$.